 - All applicants must take college placement tests in English, Mathematics, and Reading and must place above the developmental level prior to enrolling in Dental Hygiene.

 - All applicants are required to demonstrate a minimum of six hours of observation in a dental office in order to ensure that the applicant is familiar with the work environment in which most dental hygienists are employed.
 Written verification from the dentist or dental hygienist, on dental office letterhead, is required of each applicant to verify current dental office employment or completion of the six-hour observation in a dental office.
-Verification must be submitted to the Dental Hygiene Advisor, email@example.com by May 21 prior to the fall semester that the student desires to enter the Dental Hygiene Program.
+Verification must be submitted to the Dental Hygiene Advisor, email@example.com between January 15th and January 31st prior to the fall semester that the student desires to enter the Dental Hygiene Program.

 - One class is admitted each academic year, fall semester.